cockroachdb/docs/cockroachcloud/cloud-api.md

 Where:

   - `{cluster name}` is the name of the cluster.
 This should be a short string with no whitespace.
   - `{cloud provider}` is the name of the cloud infrastructure provider on which you want your cluster to run.
 Possible values are: `GCP` and `AWS`.
-The default value is `GCP`.
   - `{region name}` is the zone code of the cloud infrastructure provider.
 For example, on GCP you can set the "us-west2" zone code.
   - `{spend limit}` is the [maximum amount of US dollars you want to spend per month](serverless-cluster-management.html#planning-your-cluster) on this cluster.